-All queries must be submitted through Query Me.
+All queries must be submitted through Query Manager.
 Visit our Agents page to determine who will be the best fit for your work.
 Please do not query more than one agent at Ladderbird at a time.
 If two agents like your work it could result in bloodshed and we try to keep that to a minimum.
-Each agent uses their own Query Me page, so make sure you're sending your work to the right person.
+Each agent uses their own Query Me page, (links can be found after their bios).
+Make sure you're sending your work to the right person.

 Please fill in all questions in Query Manager.